DigitalArcPlatform/documentation/docs/postEvent/transcription/transcription.md

 - There are multiple options that can be selected here:
 	- Just text
 		- Text only.
-No speakers ot timestamps will be added to the Word document
+No speakers or timestamps will be added to the Word document
 	- With speakers
 		- The speaker's name will be added to the Word document with the transcription
-		- If there are multple sections of the same speaker in the transcript in a row, they will be grouped together.
+		- If there are multiple sections of the same speaker in the transcript in a row, they will be grouped together.
 	- With timestamps
 		- The timestamps will be added to the Word document, separating when words were spoken
 	- With speakers and timestamps
-		- Both the timestamp and the speaker will be adde to the Word document
+		- Both the timestamp and the speaker will be added to the Word document

 {:style="counter-reset:none"}
-1. After selecting an option, the transcript will auto popolate in the Word document
+1. After selecting an option, the transcript will auto populate in the Word document

 ![]({{site.url}}{{site.baseurl}}{{site.imageurl}}/postEvent/transcription/edit7.png)